cs1302uga/cs1302-tutorials/visibility/visibility.md

 ## Introduction

-Java has four different visibilities for methods and instance variables, three of which are indicated with modifier keywords:
+Java has four different visibilities that can be assigned to methods and instance variable decalarations, three of which are indicated with modifier keywords:

 | Visibility Name | Modifier Keyword |
 |-----------------|------------------|